 Yes.
 Our DipTESOL course is a blended course (part online, part in-person).

-The first seven-month phase is online for everyone.
+The first six-month phase is online for everyone.

 In the four-week practical phase, you will have the option to complete your Teaching Practice:

 Yes.
 The DipTESOL is an advanced level teaching qualification suitable for ESOL/EFL teachers who have been teaching for at least two academic years at the time of interview.